fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 I have now built this version.
 I have given it 1 button and 1 LED in the code although they are not actually present.
 I have now added code to convert the button presses into events.
 This has now been tested successfully with CBUS and events from it taught to another module (CANPAN).

+I have started to add code from CANTEXT to process an incoming message to the display.

 ### Another Idea (yet to be named)

 I am also developing a version where the display is connected using an I2C backpack for all the connections except the A0 and reset.